checkout/checkout-sdk-node/README.md

 console.log(payment.requiresRedirect)
 ```

 Boolean value.
-For the "true" value, this means that the transaction was Flagged by a risk rule and it requires manual review.
+For the "true" value, this means that the transaction requires a redirection.